-THE POWER MORCELLATOR
+1. THE POWER MORCELLATOR

-What matters to me is that every woman and girl and husband in the world know the name of Dr. Amy Reed, who lived for the benefit of other women undergoing gynecologic operations with a medical device, the power morcellator.
+What matters to me is that every woman, girl and husband in the world know the name of Dr. Amy Reed, who fought to save women undergoing gynecologic operations from dying from a medical device, the power morcellator.

 After 23 years of cancer spread by the morcellator, with not one adverse event reported by any surgeon until Amy herself filed a complaint, they won a blackbox warning on these medical devices, so its use decreased.
 While there is no ban on the morcellator, one can visualize it on the horizon.

 Incredibly, gynecologists still advocate its use (well, it makes surgery faster, so they can do more cases and make more money) even though it can spread unknown cancer in women, causing them to … die.
 The morcellator is as ugly as the word sounds, and it needs to be banned (like it has been in Brazil, Canada, and removed from the UK, and other countries.
 In the USA, it’s “business as usual.”

 If you know a woman going in for a hysterectomy, tell her to instruct the surgeon not to use the morcellator.
 Period.

 You can help by donating to SlaySarcoma.com, sharing articles, and using these hashtags on social media: #morcellator #SlaySarcoma #DrAmyReed #DrHoomanNoorchashm #patientsafety #ptsafety #womenshealth #PatientsIncluded #PatientExperience